 If your study is being disrupted by COVID-19 related or other circumstances, please do seek out support and advice as soon as possible.

 You should engage with your assessments as much as you can, and to try and complete them if you feel able to do so.
-Our no-detriment measures for 2020/21 are focused on assessment attempts and are in place to support you.
-If you are facing significant disruption and you feel that you are unable to take your exam in January, you can defer the attempt to the supplementary assessment period.
-You can find out more about this and the process you must follow to defer an exam in our guide.
-If you do submit your examination but you feel your performance was affected you could apply for Individual Mitigating Circumstances (IMCs).
+If you are unable to attempt your exam, or you submit your examination but you feel your performance was affected you may be able to apply for Individual Mitigating Circumstances (IMCs).

-On-campus exams have been replaced with online exams.
+On-campus exams have currently been replaced with online exams.

 See Preparing for your exams for further advice.

-The following question types may be used during Semester 1 exams.
+The following question types may be used during the Semester 1exams.

-File upload - Answer the question by uploading a PDF file.
+- Upload Assignment - The question is answered by uploading a file.
 For example, you hand-write an answer on paper, take a photo of it and upload the final answer as a PDF file in the question.

 Your department will provide you with information on the format.